JingLi201802/Taxonomic/README.md

 7. Documentation and Audit Preparation (6 weeks)
 - Finalise documentation for design, development and testing
 ## Risk Management
+As the project is being implemented as part of a secure system, it is important that it does not present any new vulnerabilities to that system.
+This can be achieved by being considerate of the environment in which our project will be deployed and using appropriate programming techniques.
 ## Team Member

 | Team Member            | Uni ID         | Role                            |